google/feedloader/README.md

 ## Syncing your deployment with future Feedloader releases

 This repository may be updated with new releases.
-To get the newly released code deployed to your GCP environment, simply perform a git pull from this repository, then a git add, commit, and push into your Cloud Source Repository.
+To get the newly released code deployed to your GCP environment, either perform a git pull from this repository, or overwrite your local repository with one of the tagged releases.
+Then perform a git add, commit, and push into your Cloud Source Repository.
 Refer to the diagram below for an overview.

 If infrastructure or environment changes are required (i.e. not solely